Auditory Processing Disorder In Adults

 Recognizing Auditory Processing Disorder

 Many adults have had auditory processing disorder their entire lives.
-They may have had difficulties with reading, keeping up in class and/or listening in noisy situations, but nothing so severe that they have needed to take action.
+They may have had difficulties with reading, keeping up in class and/or listening in noisy situations, but nothing so severe that they thought have needed to take action.

 That is until they need to improve their reading or test taking skills to take the next career step, or until they get older and a minor auditory processing problem grows and so has more impact in their daily lives.
 As we get older, the auditory nervous system becomes a little less flexible, meaning that listening and processing language, especially with background noise, is more challenging.